 The majority of people wear fleece jackets for their unbeatable combination of coziness and warmth.
 They are terrific for layering on chilly evenings, wearing around the cabin, and underneath your ski jacket.
 Accordingly, most fleeces trend toward being casual in nature, from hard-weave cardigan-style jackets that dress up nicely to basic fleeces that are little more than the fabric itself.
 Casual fleeces make up the majority of our list, although we do want to reiterate that they still are great for layering.

 For performance or serious outdoor use as an outer layer, a down jacket or synthetic jacket beats out a fleece in most cases.
 Both are lighter, more packable, and offer better protection from the elements.
 Where fleeces do have the upper hand is breathability (although this can also be a downside as most offer little wind resistance), and they’re often the most affordable option.
-As a result, there are a small handful of high-end, climbing-centric brands that design fleeces for performance use.
-Patagonia’s R series, for example, prioritizes mobility and weight-savings alongside breathability (and their TechFace options even add a weather-protective shell).
-And some fleeces like the Kuhl Interceptr are more of a hybrid piece: good for wearing around town but also easy to move in and decently tough.
+Further, performance fleeces can often be fairly slim-fitting and stretchy, which offers great mobility for activities like climbing.
+As a result, there are a small handful of outdoor brands that design fleeces for performance use, including Patagonia, Arc’teryx, and Outdoor Research.
+When deciding on a performance fleece, it’s worth thinking about your needs in terms of weather protection, mobility, warmth, and packability: There’s virtually something for everyone.

 Most of the jackets toward the top of this list are of the full-zip variety, which gives you maximum versatility and are easy to slip on and off.
 Full-zip models tend to have more features like hand pockets and stretchy side panels, whereas pullovers are more basic and function like a sweatshirt (albeit a very comfy one).
 The upside of fleece pullovers is that they weigh slightly less, pack down smaller, and generally are cheaper.
 The Patagonia Lightweight Synchilla is an extremely popular fleece pullover that in many ways defines the category.